skashtanov/skashtanov/README.md

   * Write articles in blog
   * Answering on StackOverflow
   * Try to commit in open-source
+  * Start learning Go to write project using it
 - ⚡ Fun fact: I love to review and improve any code that i can understand

 ### Connect with me: